microsoft/pai/docs/manual/cluster-admin/how-to-use-alert-system.md

   - `tag-jobs`:
     - tags: required, list of tags

-You can also add customized email templates by doing these two steps:
+You can also add customized email templates by adding a template folder in `pai/src/alert-manager/deploy/alert-templates`.
-- Add the template files in pai/src/alert-manager/deploy/alert-templates.
-  Two files need to be added: one email body template file named `your-customized-email-template-html` and one subject template file named `your-customized-email-template-subject`.
+Two files need to be present: one email body template file named `html.ejs` and one email subject template file named `subject.ejs`.
-- add the template name: `your-customized-email-template` to the `alert-manager -> alert-handler -> email-configs -> customized-templates ` in the services configuration file.
+The folder name will be automatically passed as the template name.

 Remember to push service config to the cluster and restart the `alert-manager` service after your modification with the following commands in the dev-box container: